rstropek/PracticalDevOpsTraining/Exercises/exercise01.md

 ## Learnings

+1. Adding your code to source control
-1. How to create a RESTful Web API project with OWIN from scratch
+2. How to create a RESTful Web API project with OWIN from scratch
-1. Understand the importance of NuGet (will become even more important with .NET Core)
+3. Understand the importance of NuGet (will become even more important with .NET Core)
-1. Learn very basics about ASP.NET Web API development (this will not be a deep dive as we focus on DevOps, not just Dev)
+4. Learn very basics about ASP.NET Web API development (this will not be a deep dive as we focus on DevOps, not just Dev)

 ## Creating Project in Visual Studio

 1. Start Visual Studio

 1. Create a new web project. **Disable** Application Insights for now.
-We will add Application Insights later.<br/>
+We will add Application Insights later. <br/>
    ![New Web Project in VS](img/visual-studio-new-web-project.png)

 1. Use the **ASP.NET 4.5.2 "Empty" Template**:<br/>